Windows 11 KB5071417 update stuck

 • Click Apply and ok.

-You may repeat the above steps for Background Intelligent Transfer Service (BITS).
+You may repeat the above steps for the Background Intelligent Transfer Service (BITS).

 Clean boot Windows 11

-Clean booting your computer may also help if any third-party software causes conflict with downloading & installing Windows updates.
+Performing a clean boot may also help if third-party software is causing conflicts with downloading & installing Windows updates.
 Here’s how to do this:

 Performing a clean boot, which can avoid software conflicts while installing Windows updates